 Please note that the Bursar's policy on refunds supersedes any information published here and this information is subject to change without notice.
-For the most up to date refund information please contact the Bursar.
+For the latest refund information, contact the Office of the Bursar.

 For residents continuing from the Fall to the Spring semester, occupancy is defined as failure to obtain written approval of a "Request for Housing Termination" cancellation request, failure to remove all possessions from the residence and/or failure to return all keys prior to the opening day of the residential facilities for the Spring semester.